GfSE/SpecIF/documentation/06_SpecIF_Application_Guides.md

 | inclusiveGateway<sup>2</sup> |  |  |  |
 | eventBasedGateway |  |  |  |

-The original model element type is stored in a property named _dcterms:type_.
+The original model element type (BPMN-XML tag) is stored in a property named _dcterms:type_.

 Comments:
 1. A lane is considered a responsible person or role, thus an Actor.